uzair777-dev/habit_tracker/README.md

 # Nexus - Habit Tracker & Forum

-Nexus is a state-of-the-art Habit Tracker and Community Forum built with a React (Vite) frontend and Node.js/Express backend, backed by a managed local MySQL/MariaDB instance.
+Nexus is a state-of-the-art<sub>(lol)</sub> Habit Tracker and Community Forum built with a React (Vite) frontend and Node.js/Express backend, backed by a managed local MySQL/MariaDB instance.

 ------------------------